 Stress triggers inflammation.
 If that stress is an infection, the immune system turns on the inflammatory response until the invader is thwarted, and the body goes back to normal.
 But when stress is constant and the immune system can’t kill it, inflammation never shuts off, and a process that should be temporary becomes permanent.

-However, when cytokines are triggered in response to anxiety or depression, they don’t bring help, only hurt.
+Cytokines can also be triggered in response to anxiety or depression, but they don’t bring help, only hurt.
 That’s why people with chronic inflammation always feel achy and fatigued.

-This new understanding of inflammation is one of the most important discoveries in health research in recent years, according to Dr. George M. Slavich, director at the Laboratory for Stress Assessment and Research at the University of California–Los Angeles (UCLA).
+This new understanding of inflammation is one of the most important discoveries in health research in recent years, according to Dr. George M. Slavich, director at the Laboratory for Stress Assessment and Research at the University of California–Los Angeles.